DarkSlayer10/Fire-Emblem-the-Unity-war/zeonBPM to do.md

     ice debuffs spd
     it could have another spell but not totally neccesary
 ### Earth

     hits DEF
-    has only 4 tomes, should add a 5ft one
+    added an A rank tome that ignores triangle

 ### PRF
     dawnfire    emma
-    black flame counts as dark for magic triangle
+    black flame counts as dark for magic triangle, E wind stats

 ## Light
-has lots of duplicate spells, will change effect of those
+~~has lots of duplicate spells, will change effect of those~~ done
 ### Standard

 ### Special

 ## Dark
-has a fuckton of spells, will have to think of new effect for variety
+has a fuckton of spells, will have to think of new effects for variety
 ### Standard

 ### Special